dimitarminchev/LSP/09_threads_sync/03_threads_exit_example.md

-## Пример за изход от нишкa
+## Thread exit example

-- Дефинираме функция за изход, която освобождава заетата памет
+- Define an exit function that frees the allocated memory
-- Дефинираме функция на нишката: Заключване на отмяната на нишката
+- Define the thread function: disable thread cancellation
-- Заемаме 1K памет и извеждаме съобщение
+- Allocate 1K of memory and print a message
-- Добавяме манипулатор за почистване при изход от нишката, предаващ заетата памет като параметър
+- Add a thread cleanup handler, passing the allocated memory as a parameter
-- Отключваме отмяната на нишката
+- Re-enable thread cancellation
-- Отпечатваме 5 съобщения за 5 секунди
+- Print 5 messages over 5 seconds
-- Извикваме и изпълняваме, манипулатора за почистване при изход от нишката
+- Call and execute the thread cleanup handler

 ### thread-clean-exit.c